duncantmiller/llm_prompt_engineering/README.md

 #### Usage
 Clone the repository with `git clone git@github.com:duncantmiller/llm_prompt_engineering.git` then change to the project directory with `cd llm_prompt_engineering`.

 Use if you use [pipenv](https://pypi.org/project/pipenv/) you can install the dependencies with `pipenv install`, otherwise use `pip install -r requirements.txt`.
+Note that due to a PyTorch dependency via sentence-transformers (used for similarity testing), the latest Python version that can be used is `3.11.7`.

 The tests use [vcrpy](https://github.com/kevin1024/vcrpy) to record and replay the interactions with the OpenAI API.
 To run the tests, execute the command `python test.py`.